helvete/request/README.md

 	-l|--no-follow-redirects
 		Default behaviour is to follow any location redirects.
-Provide this flag in order for the client not to follow redirects
+Provide this flag in order for the client not to follow redirects -a|--no-user-agent
+		User-agent header is being added by default.
+Provide this par to omit it
 	<options-file>
 		Provided location of options file.
 See ./post-request-example for clues
 Note: